hanabi/hanabi.github.io/README.md

   * implicit information - historical / contextual information about the card derived from moves that teammates performed earlier on in the game
 * When this occurs, the clue is meant to be a *Play Clue* on the left-most card INSTEAD of the chop card.
 * Just like a "normal" *Play Clue* that touches multiple new cards, the chop card (and other other new cards introduced) are not necessarily playable right now.
 * In the following screenshot, Zamiel clues yellow to nmego, which touches two brand new cards in the hand.
-Normally, this would bea  *Chop Focus* play clue, and nmego should play the chop card (slot 5) as yellow 1.
+Normally, this would be a *Chop Focus* play clue, and nmego should play the chop card (slot 5) as yellow 1.
 However, nmego has a negative 1 clue on his chop, so it explicitly cannot be the yellow 1.
 Therefore, this is *Focus Inversion*, and he can immediately play his slot 1 card.
 The chop card can be either yellow 2, yellow 3, yellow 4, but not yellow 5 (since Zamiel has it).

 ![Focus Inversion](img/focus_inversion.png)